-To understand and benefit and power of the TrustedForm snapshot and how it differs from a "screenshot" it's a good idea to start with a brief review of web basics.
+To understand the benefit and power of TrustedForm's snapshot and video replay it's a good idea to start with an overview of some web basics.

 What is a web browser?

 A web browser, at a high level, is an engine that turns code into text and pictures displayed on your computer screen.
 That code is contained in a file called a web page that is downloaded to your computer from a remote computer called a server.
 The URL that you type into your browser is like a set of directions that tells your browser where on the internet to find a particular server and a particular page that’s stored on that server.

 A web page is a group of one or more related files of computer code that taken together provide your browser with all of the instructions and images that may become be visible to you as you interact with it.
 This process of making page elements visible is called “rendering”.
 Not all of a web page may be visible immediately when it's loaded.
 Modern web pages are frequently interactive – they contain different elements that are made visible or hidden from view, or change color, size, and position depending on the actions you take (clicking, dragging, etc).
 The page code instructs your browser what to do when those actions occur.